Last updated: August 20, 2024

 A HELOC functions like a credit card.
 You borrow as much or as little as you need on a revolving basis up to a certain credit limit.
 A HELOC comes with a variable interest rate which can fluctuate, causing your payments to differ month to month.
 This can make budgeting a little more challenging as you can’t predict the exact amount of your monthly payments.

-A home equity loan is structured more like a conventional mortgage loan: you get a lump sum payment with a fixed interest rate.
+A home equity loan is structured more like a conventional mortgage loan: generally, you get a lump sum payment with a fixed interest rate.
 The fixed rate can make budgeting easier because you can count on consistent monthly payments.

 A cash out refinance is unique among these options — it requires refinancing your existing mortgage and taking out additional cash from your equity.
 You may want to consider this if you can get a better interest rate than you have on your current mortgage, or if you’re interested in updating your mortgage term length.
 This cash out refinance calculator can help give you an idea of what your new loan may look like.

-While Discover Home Loans doesn’t offer HELOCs, you can apply for a low fixed rate home equity loan or explore your mortgage refinance options.
+While Discover® Home Loans doesn’t offer HELOCs, you can apply for a low fixed rate home equity loan or explore your mortgage refinance options.
 You may be able to borrow between $35,000 and $300,000 with no applications fees, no origination fees, no appraisal fees, and no closing costs.

 Find your low,